zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/labs/labs.md

 ## Introduction

-This is the migration lab, where you will start from installing Oracle SQL Developer, to setting up appropriate user credentials and then creating migration repository and connections and run the Wizard to complete the database migration from MySQL to Oracle ADB instance in the cloud.
+This is the main migration lab steps, where you will start from installing Oracle SQL Developer, to setting up appropriate user credentials and then create migration repository and connections and run the Wizard to complete the database migration from MySQL to Oracle ADB instance in the cloud.

-Estimated Lab Time: 1 hr

 **Objectives**

 In this lab, you will perform following:
 * Download Latest Version & Install